mpcox/hybridRNAsim/README.md

 # hybridRNAsim

-### Simulating 'neutral' gene expression patterns in hybrids and their progenitors

 When comparing genome-wide patterns of gene expression in hybrid species vs their parents, the changes can be divided into four main classes:

 1. The homeologs match the pattern observed in the parents (**I**, inheritance).